 Her current research focuses on the development of a microfluidic-based process enabling programmable assembly of polysaccharide nanoparticles and liposomes as smart drug delivery systems.
 Erica is interested in polymer chemical functionalization to improve the particles selectivity against cancer stem cells.

-Ilaria is a PhD student co-tutored by University of Turin and Université Claude Bernard Lyon 1.
-She received her MSc in Pharmaceutical chemistry and Technology from the University of Turin in 2016.
+Ilaria received her MSc in Pharmaceutical chemistry and Technology from the University of Turin in 2016.
 During her MSc, she spent six months in the laboratory of Prof. Fattal at the Institut Galien Paris-Sud.
+She obtained her PhD in Pharmaceutical and Biomolecular Sciences in 2022 from the University of Turin and Université Claude Bernard Lyon 1 by developing biocompatible nanosystems for innovative applications of small therapeutic molecules.

 Silvia obtained her M.S.
 Degree in Pharmacy and her PhD in Chemical and Pharmaceutical Science from the University of Pavia.
 She was a Research Assistant at Nanomedicine/EUNCL Laboratory Trinity Translational Medicine Institute (TTMI) / Department of Clinical Medicine (Supervisor: Prof. Adriele Prina-Mello), and a Visiting PhD student at Harvard - John A. Paulson –School of Engineering and Applied Science, Cambridge, USA (Supervisor: Prof. Kevin Kit Parker).